The Perils of Pauline (1914 serial): Legacy

 The Perils of Pauline is the prime example of what scholar Ben Singer has called the "serial-queen melodrama".

-There has been a recent reassessment of Singer's model in the light of broader film forms.
+There has been a recent reassessment of Singer's model in light of broader film forms.

 The film's style was later subject to nostalgic caricature in many forms (e.g. Dudley Do-Right), but the original heroine was neither as helpless as the caricatures, nor did the original series include the much-parodied "tied to railroad tracks" or "tied to buzzsaw" scenarios which appeared in later films in this vein.
 Even the title phrase "Perils of" was often adopted by later serials, for example, in Universal's Perils of the Secret Service, Perils of the Wild, and Perils of the Yukon. and Republic Pictures' Perils of Nyoka.

 The 1969–70 cartoon series The Perils of Penelope Pitstop was patterned after this serial, and included the plot point of the villain trying to eliminate the heroine so he can keep her inheritance.

 The Thunderbirds episode "The Perils of Penelope" was inspired by The Perils of Pauline.